5 Bad Dental Habits – From Your Clayton Dentist

 Most people have engaged in a few bad dental habits at some point in time, but here are a few that can help serve as a reminder of what not to do.
-Dr. Folden Lee your favorite Clayton dentist, outlines 5 of these bad habits and how to avoid them.
+Clayton Individualized Dentistry your favorite Clayton dentist, outlines 5 of these bad habits and how to avoid them.

-Below Dr. Folden Lee outlines 5 bad dental habits:
+Below Clayton Individualized Dentistry outlines 5 bad dental habits:

-Your favorite Clayton Dentist (Dr. Folden Lee), outlines 5 bad dental habits that we see quite often.
+Your favorite Clayton Dentists (Dr. Folden Lee & Dr. Win Bell), outlines 5 bad dental habits that we see quite often.
 Avoiding these habits can help you maintain maximum oral health and avoid unpleasant trips to the dentist!

 Bad habit #1: Forgetting to floss